 The disc projects a much more coherent sound than what its predecessor Oath Bound in 2006 was ever able to do.
-Old Mornings Dawn moves away from a more austere soundscape – or at least tries to.
+Not that it is better in any way, it is not.
+Yet, Old Mornings Dawn moves away from a more austere soundscape – or at least tries to.
 This new concoction is melodic to a point of becoming melodramatic at times.
 Or should I call it mushy?
 Protector and Silenius present us however with a new very complete piece of work, nicely alternating their high-pitched growls with clear voice passages that are remarkable.

 This ranges from typical fare on Old Mornings Dawn (the title song) to almost experimental stuff on Caradhras containing some sort of a hypnotic solo in the middle.
 The themes of Of Pale White Morns and Darkened Eves (the fuck happened when they created that name?) and The Wandering Fire are kind of similar.
 But the sewn together stance of both tracks is quite alluring, make no mistake.
 The full monty ends with Earthshine.
 Not an outro, oh no, but an epic piece of work, actually terminating the album on a nice clear vocal chorus.
 THIS is the kind of tune I would like to hear much more on Old Mornings Dawn.
 As is sometimes the case, the gem pretty much comes last.